I shipped the Web of Trust ranking algorithm. You can view it at /wot. You'll either have to click that link or manually type the

 We might also make the model more elaborate with time, taking into account more than just upvotes between users.

 It occurred to me while implementing the above model, that this is basically PageRank, Google's search algorithm, but for trust.
 Instead of the random surfer choosing a webpage based on backlink quality and quantity, our random surfer is a user choosing a post based on upvote quality and quantity!
-Unfortunately, as I set out to implement this, I found this patented paper using this exact markov model approach.
+Unfortunately, as I set out to implement this, I found this using this exact markov model approach.

 Again, it's sadly patented.
 I'm not sure it'd hold up in court as it is just an application of Page Rank - whose patent has long expired - but I don't want to poke a patent troll.
 Our model works well enough anyway and their patent will expire in a couple years; we can probably license it too in the meantime if we want to (afaik no one is using it).